 COVID-19 vaccine-related pneumonitis

-COVID-19 vaccine-related pneumonitis (CV-P) should be considered in patients with atypical lung infiltration, no specific etiologies, and recent COVID-19 vaccination.
+COVID-19 vaccine-related pneumonitis (CV-P) should be considered in

 An article posted ahead of print by the Korean Journal of Internal Medicine describes 11 cases with a median age of 80.
 10 individuals survived, but one patient with acute respiratory distress syndrome (ARDS), an 82-year-old-female, died despite appropriate treatment.
 Her chest CT displayed diffuse alveolar damage (DAD pattern).